Torsion in Griffiths Groups: Introduction

 \section{Introduction}

 The Griffiths group $\Griff^i(X)$ of a smooth complex projective variety $X$ is the group of nullhomologous codimension $i$ cycles modulo algebraic equivalence.
 For divisors and zero-cycles these two equivalence relations of algebraic cycles coincide and so $\Griff^i(X)$ is interesting only if $2\leq i \leq \dim X-1$.
 The terminology of this group is due to the famous example of Griffiths \cite{griffiths}, who showed that $\Griff^2(X)$ is not a torsion group for a very general quintic $X\subset\mathbb{P}^4_{\mathbb{C}}$.
 Clemens \cite{clemens} proved later that in this case $\Griff^2(X)$ has in fact infinite rank.
 Further examples of infinite dimensionality of $\Griff^i(X)\otimes \mathbb{Q}$ were constructed by Nori \cite{nori} and Voisin \cite{voisin-calabi-yau}.
 Totaro \cite{totaro-annals} showed that the vector space $\Griff^{i}(X)/\ell$ can be infinite dimensional for all prime numbers $\ell$ and all $2\leq i\leq \dim X-1$.
 This builds on earlier works of Schoen \cite{schoen-modn} and Rosenschon-Srinivas \cite{RS}, where there are constraints on the prime $\ell$.
 The result of Totaro also relies on Griffiths' method \cite{griffiths}, a theorem of Bloch-Esnault \cite{Bloch-Esnault} and Nori's approach \cite{nori} of the proof of Clemens' theorem.
-Schoen \cite{schoen-torsion} proved that the torsion subgroup of the Griffiths groups is in general not zero.
-Merkurjev-Suslin \cite{MS} used Bloch's map \cite{bloch-compositio} to show that the $n$-torsion in $\Griff^{2}(X)$ is always finite.
-It was then a natural problem in the field whether $\Griff^{i}(X)$ for $i\geq3$ can have infinite $n$-torsion, cf. \cite{schoen-torsion}.
-This was recently solved by Schreieder \cite{Sch-griffiths}, who produced examples with infinite 2-torsion in their third Griffiths group.
-The question of infinite $\ell$-torsion for odd primes $\ell$ was left open.
-Building on Schreieder’s approach, we solve in this paper the problem in the following strong sense: \begin{theorem} Let $n\geq2$ be an integer.
-There is a smooth complex projective variety $X$ of dimension 5 whose third Griffiths group $\Griff^{3}(X)$ contains infinitely many torsion elements of order $n$.
-Moreover, these elements are linearly independent modulo $n$, i.e. in $\Griff^{3}(X)/n$.\end{theorem} The above result implies that for any finite set \textbf{P} of prime numbers, there is a smooth complex projective $5$-fold $X$, such that the vector space $\Griff^{3}(X)[\ell^{\infty}]/\ell$ is infinite dimensional for all $\ell\in\textbf{P}$.
-Taking products with projective spaces, we obtain the following generalisation in higher dimensions. \begin{corollary} For any integers $m\geq 5$ and $n\geq 2$, there is a smooth complex projective $m$-fold $X$ whose $j$-th Griffiths group $\Griff^{j}(X)$ contains infinitely many torsion elements of order $n$ for all $3\leq j\leq m-2$.
-Moreover, these elements are linearly independent in $\Griff^{j}(X)/n$.\end{corollary} The examples in Theorem \ref{thm:ell-torsion-griffiths} are given by a product $X:=S\times JC$, where $S$ is a $\Z/n$-quotient of a carefully chosen smooth complete intersection of multidegree $(n,n,n)$ in $\mathbb{P}^{5}_{\C}$ (see $\S$\ref{sec:cyclic-quotient}) and $C$ is a very general genus $3$ curve.
-The surface $S$ is somewhat special as such admits an exceptional degeneration, see $\S \ref{sb:degenerations}$ below.
-For instance, if $n=2$, then $S$ is an Enriques surface (as used in \cite{Sch-griffiths}) that degenerates to a flower pot.
-For $n>2$, the surface $S$ is of general type; its geometric genus is positive and grows polynomially in $n$, see Proposition \ref{prp:invariants-X}.
-Let $Y$ be a smooth complex projective variety and let $\NS(Y):=\Pic(Y)/\Pic^{0}(Y)$ denote its N\'eron Severi group.
-The following injectivity result is crucial for us. \begin{theorem} Let $n\geq2$ be an integer.
-There is a smooth complex projective surface $S$ with $\NS(S)_{\tors}\cong\Z/n$, such that for every smooth complex projective variety $Z$, the exterior product map is injective, where $0\neq\mathcal{L}\in\NS(S)_{\tors}$ is any generator.\end{theorem} Theorem \ref{thm:ell-torsion-griffiths} follows from Theorem \ref{thm:injectivity-result} because the Jacobian of a very general genus $3$ curve $C$ has the property that $\Griff^{2}(JC)/n$ has infinitely many elements of order $n$ by a recent result of Totaro \cite{totaro-annals} and the Merkurjev-Suslin theorem \cite{MS} (see Theorem \ref{thm:infinite-modulo-n}).